Juror in Kyle Rittenhouse trial dismissed for telling joke about police shooting of Jacob Blake - KESQ

 Rittenhouse, now 18, has pleaded not guilty to seven charges, including first-degree intentional homicide, first-degree reckless homicide and first-degree attempted intentional homicide.

 In opening statements, the prosecution said evidence would show Rittenhouse chased down and fatally shot Rosenbaum, 36, and then shot at three other people who tried to confront what they believed to be an active shooter.
-However, Richards said Rittenhouse acted in self-defense, describing Rosenbaum as the aggressor and the others as part of a “mob.”
+However, Rittenhouse’s attorney, Mark Richards, said Rittenhouse acted in self-defense, describing Rosenbaum as the aggressor and the others as part of a “mob.”

 The violence in Kenosha, a city of about 100,000 people, came amid a tense summer of protests and unrest as masses of people denounced how American police treated Black people.
 On August 23, 2020, a Kenosha police officer shot Blake, and the ensuing public anger led to incidents of violence and destruction, pushing some people to arm themselves and take the community’s safety into their own hands.